ur-tcs/programming-2-ex-3/README.md

 Most functional programmers find the second one much more readable, because it aligns the way the data is *destructed* (taken apart into a head and a tail) and the way the data is *constructed* (assembled from a head and a tail):

+**Note:** in this function, the `f` is a higher-order argument.
+We will discuss them in detail in week 5.

 ```scala
 def constructDestruct =
   IntCons(1, IntCons(2, IntNil)) match